 Czech Cooking Volume II contains 20 traditional main courses typically served in Bohemia for generations with culinary definitions, metric conversions and 2 extra side dish recipes included.

 If you enjoy baking you must have this book.
 For those living in the Texas “Czech Belt”, kolaches are a part of everyday life.
 This sweet yeast bread filled with fruit or cheese was brought to the U.S. with Czech immigrants, in the mid-1800s.
-A “kolache”, for those who have never been blessed with a sampling of the pastry, is a type of pastry that holds a dollop of fruit rimmed by a puffy pillow of supple dough.
+A “kolache”, for those who have never been blessed with a sampling of the pastry, is a pastry that holds a dollop of fruit rimmed by a puffy pillow of supple dough.
 This step-by-step guide, complete with pictures and videos, will allow even the most timid baker the opportunity to make this old world classic easily and perfect every time.

 Czech Cookies, Strudel & Dumplings – This new Czech This Out Cookies and More book is packed full of recipes and has 165 pages that includes State Fair Prize Winning Cookie recipes, Authentic Czech Cookie Recipes, Healthy Cookies, Czech Strudels, Czech Dumplings, Rosettes, Kids treats, and fun things for kids to do.
 This book contains The Purpose and Styles of Parenting, tips on how to help with Negative Behaviors, Attitude, Anger and Grief, Time Management, Expectations, Talents, plus Farm Life and many Inspirational Insights.
 What we don’t like?
 The backwards facing Czech flag n the cover.

 Mushroom hunting in the old countries is a popular activity.
-When the Czech and Slovak immigrants cam to Cedar Rapids, Iowa, and other states with woodlands, they naturally explored for mushrooms.
+When the Czech and Slovak immigrants came to Cedar Rapids, Iowa, and other states with woodlands, they naturally explored for mushrooms.
 The recipes in this little book reflect the culinary traditions of the people.
 This book contains appetizers, main entrees, soups, salads, egg dishes, sautees, sauces, and spreads.
 There are many old-fashioned recipes cherished by the immigrant and other adapted to the New World.
 Collected by The Museum Guild of the National Czech & Slovak Museum & Library.

 Cherished Czech Recipes, in the popular recipe-card file stocking stuffer format.
 This little book is full of the best recipes and notes about Czech culture.
 Compiled by Pat Martin, this little book reflects the best food traditions of Czech Americans.
 Many of the recipes featured have not been published previously, and a special section features traditional Christmas favorites of pioneer Czech families.
-In addition to wonderful recipes, Cherished Czech Recipes also includes information on Czech-American culture.
+Besides wonderful recipes, Cherished Czech Recipes also includes information on Czech-American culture.
 Included are a listing of Czech festivals, tourist sites, and information on where Czech Americans are found in the United States.
 Also included are popular proverbs and the Czechoslovak National Anthems.
 The recipes included in this book are wonderful individually or to create a full Czechoslovak meal!
 Included are a variety of soups and gravies such as Mushroom and Barley Soup and Tomato Gravy.
 No soup would be complete without delicious breads to accompany it!
 Cherished Czech Recipes tells you step-by-step how to serve up piping hot loaves of Bohemian Rye Bread and Crescent Rolls.
 For a complete dinner, try the Roast Goose accompanied by the Wild Rice Casserole.
 For dessert, a warm Poppy Seed Coffee Cake will have your guests making room for more!
 Cherished Czech Recipes is excellent for personal collections and as a memento of Czech American culture.

 This 160 page booklet covers every known combination of Kolaches, with a variety of fillings.
 Collected by The Museum Guild of the National Czech & Slovak Museum & Library.
 Also included are recipes for the coffee-break sweets, cakes, breads, rolls, knots and twists.
-The last section of the booklet covers cookies and more treats, such as molasses cookies, honey cookies, filbert nut mounds, pecan kisses, nut kifles, Bohemian Chocolate Cookies, rhubarb crisp, apple strudel, date nut bars, raisin pudding, prune pudding, rice pudding, bread pudding, tarts, tortes and even a recipe for sweet popcorn!
+The last section of the booklet covers cookies and more treats, such as molasses cookies, honey cookies, filbert nut mounds, pecan kisses, Bohemian Chocolate Cookies, rhubarb crisp, apple strudel, date nut bars, raisin pudding, prune pudding, rice pudding, bread pudding, tarts, tortes and even a recipe for sweet popcorn!
 Something for everyone!

 They come in many sizes: small, medium, large, even giant, and in different shapes: round, square, long, flat, thick, or thin.
-They can be prepared many different ways: boiled, steamed, poached, stewed, baked, fried.
-A number of different kinds of dumplings are a part of Czech and Slovak cuisine, but the dumpling finds a way to please almost anyone’s taste or fancy.
+They can be prepared many ways: boiled, steamed, poached, stewed, baked, fried.
+Several different kinds of dumplings are a part of Czech and Slovak cuisine, but the dumpling finds a way to please almost anyone’s taste or fancy.
 We have included a number of recipes in this collection that reflect this universal appeal.
 Collected by The Museum Guild of the National Czech & Slovak Museum & Library.

 Written at the turn of the 20th century, it is not very specific with oven temperatures (“put it in a hot oven for half an hour”) or measurements (“add some good butter and some allspice”).
 But the ingredient combinations and authentic Czech or Slovak recipes truly make this one a gem and a collector’s edition.

 Do you have any Czech favorites?
-We’d love to read your recipes in the comments

 Send your awesome cookbook, recipes or guest posts and photos to firstname.lastname@example.org.